awsdocs/aws-cloud9-user-guide/doc_source/lightsail-instances.rst

    check the version,
    run the command :command:`python --version`, and note the version number that appears.
-If no version number appears, or if the version is not 2.7, install Python 2.7 on the instance by running the command :command:`sudo apt-get install python`.
+If no version number appears, or if the version is not 2.7, install Python 2.7 on the instance by running the command :command:`sudo apt-get install -y python-minimal`.
 #.
 Check to see if Node.js is installed, and if it is, check that the version is 0.6.16 or
    later.
 To check the version, run the command :command:`node --version`, and note the version number that appears.
 If no version number appears, or the version is not 0.6.16 or later,